coursekevin/avlpy/README.md

 ## Example AVL Scripting

 From avlpy/example.
 Here we have predefined a wingus.avl and wingus.mass file.
 These files describe a model aircraft.
-We first import the library and initialize a avlRun object.
+We first import the library and initialize an avlRun object.
 I'm using avl3.35.
 ```python
 import avlpy
 # setup avl session